 By Sarah Young

-(Reporting by Sarah Young, additional reporting by Paul Sandle, editing by Mark Potter)
+(Reporting by Sarah Young; editing by Kate Holton and Mark Potter)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.